protegeproject/swrlapi-drools-engine/README.md

 #### Getting Started

 This library provides SWRL rule and SQWRL engine implementations for the [SWRLAPI library](https://github.com/protegeproject/swrlapi).
-See the README for the SWRLAPI library for usage instructions.
+See the [SWRLAPI README](https://github.com/protegeproject/swrlapi) for usage instructions.

-If you want to include this library in a project, either download the latest JAR from the [project's GitHub Release area](https://github.com/protegeproject/swrlapi-drools-engine/releases) or use your favourite dependency management tool to download it from Maven Central.
-Its dependency information can be found here:
+The engine's dependency information can be found here:

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi-drools-engine/badge.svg)](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi-drools-engine)

-#### Building
+#### Building from Source

 To build this project you must have the following items installed: